An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: Main theorem for connected Julia sets

 By Lemma~\ref{wandlem1} the weak equivalence is indeed an equivalence relation.

-\begin{lem} A critical point $c$ belongs to $C^{ac}_{wr}$ if and only if all its images are weakly separable from points of $\an$, $c$ is weakly recurrent, and $P(c)$ does not belong to a wandering cut-continuum. \end{lem}
+\begin{lem} A critical point $c$ belongs to $C^{ac}_{wr}$ if and only if all its images are weakly separated from points of $\an$, $c$ is weakly recurrent, and $P(c)$ does not belong to a wandering cut-continuum. \end{lem}

 \begin{proof} Suppose that $c\in C^{ac}_{wr}$.
-By Lemma~\ref{wandlem1}(1) and by Lemma~\ref{sep-gap}(3), all images of $c$ are weakly separable from $\an$.
+By Lemma~\ref{wandlem1}(1) and by Lemma~\ref{sep-gap}(3), all images of $c$ are weakly separated from $\an$.
 By the above $c$ is weakly recurrent.
 Now, by definition there exists an all-critical recurrent gap-leaf $G$ with $c\in F_\C^\RR(G)$.
 If $P(c)\in W$ where $W$ is a wandering cut-continuum, then by Lemma~\ref{wand-fin1} there are at least two rays with principal sets in $W$.
 Since by Lemma~\ref{wandlem1} $\si(G')$ is the \emph{only} angle whose impression is non-disjoint from $F_\C^\RR(\si(G'))$, then $W\not\subset F_\C^\RR(\si(G'))$.
 Hence $W$ connects the point $P(c)\in F_\C^\RR(\si(G'))$ to points outside this fiber which implies that $W$ cannot be wandering, a contradiction.

 Suppose now that $c$ is a weakly recurrent critical point with all images weakly separated from points of $\an$, and $P(c)$ does not belong to a wandering cut-continuum.
 Then $c$ does not map to an attracting or CS-cycle.
 By definition of weak recurrence $c$ does not map to a parabolic or repelling cycle and $c$ is not (pre)periodic.
 Let us show that the disk fiber $F^\RR_\di(P(c))$ is a point separated from the rest of the circle by leaves of $\lam^\RR$.
 Indeed, otherwise there are the several cases.
-First, by Lemma~\ref{wandlem1} $F^\RR_\di(P(c))$ cannot be an infinite gap because then some image of $c$ will be weakly non-separable from a point of $\an$.
+First, by Lemma~\ref{wandlem1} $F^\RR_\di(P(c))$ cannot be an infinite gap because then some image of $c$ will be weakly non-separated from a point of $\an$.
 Second, $F^\RR_\di(P(c))$ cannot be (pre)periodic since otherwise some image of $F^\RR_\di(P(c))$ is a finite periodic disk fiber which by Lemma~\ref{sep-gap}(2) implies that $c$ is (pre)periodic, a contradiction.